Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-WebServer-Agent/README.md

 This project contains files for running and building the [Dynatrace WebServer Agent](http://www.dynatrace.com/en/products/application-monitoring.html) (master agent) in Docker.
 Ready-made images are available on the [Docker Hub](https://hub.docker.com/r/dynatrace/wsagent/).
 Please refer to the [Dynatrace Web Server Agent Examples](https://github.com/dynaTrace/Dynatrace-Docker/tree/master/Dynatrace-WebServer-Agent-Examples) project for exemplary integrations into Dockerized web server processes.

-**Note**: the Dynatrace Web Server Agent (master agent) process inside `dynatrace/wsagent` is tightly coupled to the web server modules (slave agents) which are loaded into web server processes.
-Due to high latency sensitivity, these counterparts must always run on the same host.

 ## Option 1: Run a container via `run-container.sh`

 The `run-container.sh` script runs a Docker container using `docker run` and additionally shows by example how the `dynatrace/wsagent` Docker image can be effectively configured at runtime.
 Please make sure to validate these settings to match your environment, as described below: